 - Weigh up, evaluate, and make autonomous clinical decisions based on formulation, history, and risk assessment

 - Joint working with other members of the MAP Pathway plus other Trust services

 - Supervision of nursing, social work, OT, psychology students and trainees as necessary

-- Offering training sessions to the MAP Pathway and other teams regarding areas of specialist knowledge.
+- Contributing to training sessions to the MAP Pathway and other teams regarding areas of specialist knowledge.

-- Offering informal supervision and consultation on risk and urgent clinical issues to all MAP staff
+- Offering formal and informal consultation on social issues to all MAP staff

 - A willingness to working in a reflective way, including reflecting on your personal contribution to interpersonal dynamics with both colleagues and patients

 - Work in a flexible manner and adapt to changing environments

 - Willingness to work as a proactive member of the MDT and to travel to and from various locations